ifBars/codex-spark-agent/README.md

 - `/skills`, `/skill load <name>`, and `/skill refresh` manage repo skills.
 - `/new`, `/save`, `/clear`, and `/exit` do what they say.

 Interactive chat starts a fresh timestamped session unless you pass `--session <name>`.
-Named sessions live in `~/.spark-codex/sessions.sqlite3`.
+Named sessions live in Spark's local app data directory.

 ## Skills